gabesargeant/blog/gabrielsargeant/content/posts/this_site/site2.md

 Here are all the errors I made listed out.
 Some may call this *development*

-* I badly named the git repo whn setting up. fixed.
+* I badly named the git repo when setting it up. fixed!
 * I wrongly assumed that the top level domain **.dev** would be supported by AWS. it's not!
 So there $18 dollars Im not using soon.
-If it gets support within the next year, I'll be adding porting it over.
+If it gets support within the next year, I'll be porting it over.
 Otherwise :/ I'm skipping a coffee from the shops for a few days to make up the loss :(
 * I did almost all the config for setting up the site using the .dev TLD before I looking into porting it over.
 This included creating AWS resources and ID's with that TLD in them.[long sigh].
 So I got to do everything twice.
 * Even if It was supported by AWS.
 Google who I registered with has a 'no transfers for 60 days policy' so that would have sucked.
 Though in reading about this I found out the .jp TLD for Japan has special rules around transfers that can only happen within a short window near the renewal / expiry date.
 Who know's why.
+And that 60 day limit may be a pretty standard thing.
+I'm not out doing DNS stuff regularly so I'll just roll with it.
-* And last but not least I built a wrong SSL cert, firstly one that only supported the www. so when I did the bare redirect everything started failing.
+* And last but not least I built a wrong SSL cert, a few times.
+Firstly one that only supported the www. so when I did the bare redirect everything started failing.

 If your thinking, *Gabe isn't this your job*.
 I will happily say that doing infrastructure work isn't my core day job.
 Also I got there in the end ;)